aloysiustanrs/MERN-FriendList-Client/README.md

-# Created a simple To Do List with the MERN Stack
+# Created a FriendList with the MERN Stack

 From this project , I learnt how to create a backend using ExpressJS and connect to MongoDB using mongoose.